Secure Filtering against Spatio-Temporal False Data Attacks under Asynchronous Sampling

 To the best of our knowledge, little progress has been made toward studying time-stamp manipulation on state estimation performance, especially on asynchronous sampled systems.
-Li et al. \cite{LI2008199} and Guo et al. \cite{guo_multi_async} propose Kalman filter (KF) algorithms for non-uniformly sampled multi-rate systems.
+Li et al. \cite{LI2008199} propose Kalman filter (KF) algorithms for non-uniformly sampled multi-rate systems.
 To deal with the problem of asynchronous sampled systems, the authors in \cite{Feddaoui_asy_kalman} propose an observer for continuous-time systems with discrete measurements, resulting in a differential Riccati equation.
 Ding et al.\cite{DING2009324} analyze the observability degradation problem of multi-rate and non-periodic sampled systems.
-For time-stamp attacks, malicious impacts of time synchronization attacks on smart grids is studied in \cite{zhang_TSA_TSG}.

 The main contribution of the paper is a secure estimation algorithm that recovers the system state in the presence of spatio-temporal false data attacks.
 The algorithm has the following merits: \begin{enumerate} \item The algorithm is built upon the decomposition of KF, which provides local state estimates.
-We first introduce a weighted least square optimization-based fusion of local state estimates.
-We show that the result of the fusion is exactly the same as the optimal state estimates obtained by KF in the absence of attacks.
-As a result, the proposed fusion achieves the minimum covariance estimation error. \item To enhance security against attacks, we improve the weighted least square optimization-based fusion by adding an $\ell_1$-regularization.
-In the absence of attacks, we provide a sufficient condition on design parameters under which state estimates provided by the $\ell_1$-regularized fusion, the fusion without $\ell_1$-regularization, and KF are identical.
-Therefore, the estimation performance of the $\ell_1$-regularized fusion remains unchanged. \item In the presence of attacks, the $\ell_1$-regularized fusion provides a secure state estimate whose estimation error is independent of attacks and is directly related to the estimation error of an oracle KF operating in the attack-free scenario.
-This merit highlights the effectiveness of the $\ell_1$-regularized fusion in mitigating the impact of attacks. \end{enumerate}
+We first introduce a weighted least squares optimization-based fusion of local state estimates.
+We show that the result of the fusion is exactly the optimal state estimates obtained by KF in the absence of attacks. \item To enhance security against attacks, we improve the weighted least squares optimization-based fusion by adding an $\ell_1$ regularization.
+In the absence of attacks, we provide a sufficient condition on design parameters under which state estimates provided by the $\ell_1$-regularization fusion and KF are identical, and thus optimal. \item In the presence of attacks, the $\ell_1$-regularization fusion provides a secure state estimate whose estimation error is independent of attacks and is directly related to the estimation error of an oracle KF operating in the attack-free scenario.
+This merit highlights the effectiveness of the $\ell_1$-regularization fusion in mitigating the impact of attacks. \end{enumerate}

 The effectiveness of the secure state estimation algorithm is validated through the IEEE 14-bus system.
 We conclude this section by introducing the notation that will be utilized throughout this paper.